 Currently, NSE conducts transactions in the wholesale debt, equity, and derivative markets.

-Major indices of NSE
+Major Indices of NSE

 - Nifty 50 Index